ShiraGreenfield/greenspring-website/about.markdown

 Her approach is both straightforward and compassionate.
 Whether providing counseling or executive coaching, Dr. Senn is dedicated to empowering people to manage their lives with intention, balance and authenticity.

-To learn more about Dr. Senn, [Wellspring Counseling](https://www.sheilasenn.com/)
+To learn more about Dr. Senn, visit [Wellspring Counseling](https://www.sheilasenn.com/)